chrisnoonan98675/site/xl-testview/how-to/create-a-custom-test-results-parser.markdown

 result_holder.result = events
 {% endhighlight %}

-#### XUnit variants
+#### JUnit variants
-XUnit is a loose format for test results used by a lot of tools.
+JUnit has a loose format for test results used by a lot of tools.
 XL TestView offers several utilities to help parsing these variants.

 The `parser.xunit` Python module contains useful functions for processing functional test tool results and ensuring that test results are structured in a way that XL TestView accepts.
 For example, `parse_last_modified` takes a list of files and extracts the timestamp from `xunit` test result files.